-The W-Arly-Pendjari Complex is recognized for its biodiversity of birds, fish and plants.
+The W-Arly-Pendjari Complex comprises a savanna landscape recognized for its biodiversity of birds, fish and plants.

 We visited Pendjari NP back in Jan 2007 during a tour of Benin, Togo and B Faso.
 It was interesting to experience a West African “wildlife park” but our conclusions were very similar to those of the previous reviewer!
 The real interest in W Africa lies in its cultures and peoples and, apart from the bird life, one would not particularly recommend it as a wildlife destination in comparison with many others across Africa.

 Mind you - we didn’t give it a great deal of time.
 We drove up in the morning from Boukambe at the edge of the Koutammakou area and arrived at the much hyped Tanougou Falls for lunch.
 My experience across many years is that dry countries tend to make too much of such “watery” locations which, elsewhere, would pass without much notice.
 I have seen the falls described as “a beautiful multi-tiered cascade that flows from the Atacora Mountains.
 They are the highest and most beautiful falls in Benin, attracting more tourists every year as they become better known.”
 A bit OTT – but they make a pleasant stop.
 Whether these lie just outside or just inside the park is not clear but there was a stone stating - “Pendjari - Man and Biosphere Reserve 16 Jun 1986”.